Facial Action Unit Detection Using Attention and Relation Learning: Experiments

 \subsection{Ablation Study}

 In this section, we conduct experiments to evaluate the effectiveness of each component in our framework.
-Table~\ref{tab:variant_f1} summarizes the structures and F1-frame results of different variants of our proposed WSARL.
-B-Net is a baseline network with plain convolutional layers, pooling layers, and fully-connected layers, whose corresponding parts are replaced with the proposed components for different variants of WSARL.
+Table~\ref{tab:variant_f1} summarizes the structures of different variants of our framework for both AU detection and AU intensity estimation.
+The baseline network B-Net consists of the hierarchical and multi-scale region learning, and five stacked convolutional layers, a Global Average Pooling layer and a one-dimensional fully-connected layer for each AU respectively.
+To investigate the effect of weighting the loss of each AU in Eq.~\ref{eq:weight_loss}, B-Net does not use the weighting method by setting each $w_i=1$.
+The structures of other variants are based on B-Net by replacing the corresponding parts with the proposed components.
+Note that B-Net and iB-Net are two baseline methods for AU detection and AU intensity estimation, respectively.